You’re probably thinking that you are running a secure and safe WordPress website. The short story – you’re not!

 Updating your plugins and themes may be a relatively easy task, but when it comes to keeping up with latest versions of PHP, MySQL, Apache, Nginx, etc, you have to ask your hosting provider for some help.
 And guess what?
 Many people didn’t hear about Apache or Nginx.
 You can’t blame them.
 They just want to have a website.
 They don’t know or care if the site can run better, faster, as long as it’s working as is.

 However, this does not mean that your WordPress website will be immediately compromised if these technologies are not kept up to date, but if your current web hosting provider is unable to help you out with updates, it’s best to shake hands and move on.
 I highly recommend Siteground – the no 1 web hosting provider for WordPress websites.
 So does WordPress.
+We’ve also put together a fair comparison between Siteground and Inmotion Hosting.
+Check it out.

 3. Reinforce and obscure all passwords by enabling WordPress Secret Authentication Keys